 During 1992-93 he was the editor of Volume 48 of The Business Lawyer, the scholarly legal journal published by the Section of Business Law of the ABA.
 He is co-author, with Weil’s Christine Di Guglielmo, of Indispensable Counsel: The Chief Legal Officer in the New Reality (Oxford University Press, 2012), which The Wall Street Journal recently called “a field manual to aid [Chief Legal Officers] with their new tasks.”
 (March 9, 2012).

 Chief Justice Veasey is a director of the Institute for Law and Economics at the University of Pennsylvania and a member of the American Law Institute, the International Advisory Board of the Centre for Corporate Law and Securities Regulation, and numerous other professional organizations.
 He is a frequent panelist and lecturer on the corporation law, corporate governance, ethics, and professionalism.
-He is an Adjunct Professor at Wake Forest University School of Law and the Dedman School of Law at Southern Methodist University.
-He was named “Corporate Governance Lawyer of the Year” in 2009-2011 by Who’s Who Legal.
+He is an Adjunct Professor at Wake Forest University School of Law, the Dedman School of Law at Southern Methodist University, NYU, and University of Pennsylvania Law School.
+He was named “Corporate Governance Lawyer of the Year” in 2009-2011 by Who’s Who Legal and was selected for inclusion in the 2014 edition of The Best Lawyers in America.
 He has been appointed Independent Counsel and Special Deputy Attorney General by the Attorney General of Delaware to investigate campaign funding law violations.

 From 1957 until he took office as chief justice in 1992, Chief Justice Veasey practiced law with the Wilmington, Delaware, law firm of Richards, Layton and Finger, where he concentrated on business law, corporate transactions, litigation, and counseling.
 He served at various times as managing partner and the chief executive officer of the firm.
 During 1961-63, he was deputy attorney general and chief deputy attorney of the State of Delaware.
 In 1982-83, he was president of the Delaware State Bar Association.
 He and his wife, Suzanne, live in Wilmington, Delaware.
 They have four grown children and eleven grandchildren.